Microb-vn/bash_dns_bhnl/README.md

 ./acme.sh -d "mydomain.com" --deploy --deploy-hook synology_dsm --home $PWD
 ```

 And that worked!
 I assigned the wildcart certificate the "default" attribute in DSM and allocated the certificate to all my websites.
+I also scheduled a "renew" action using the Synology DSM Task Scheduler (see https://lippertmarkus.com/2020/03/14/synology-le-dns-auto-renew/
+)